Azure/azure-sdk-for-js/sdk/core/README.md

 ### Tracing

+#### Azure Application Insights

+Azure Application Insights, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
+Use it to monitor your live applications.
+It will automatically detect performance anomalies, and includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your application.

+> If your application already uses ApplicationInsights, automatic collection of Azure SDK traces is supported in versions 1.8.0 and later.

+To setup Application Insights tracking for your application follow the [Start Monitoring your Node.js Application](https://docs.microsoft.com/azure/azure-monitor/app/nodejs-quick-start) quickstart guide.

+#### Open Telemetry

 Client libraries have preliminary support for [OpenTelemetry](https://opentelemetry.io/).
 This functionality is mostly managed by [@azure/core-tracing](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/core/core-tracing)

 Each client library internally does the work to create a new OpenTelemetry `Span` for each service operation, making sure to end the `Span` after the result is returned back to the consumer.
 Many clients use a helper method called [createSpan](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/textanalytics/ai-text-analytics/src/tracing.ts) to create the new `Span`.